ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 2.2 Py-ART Users
 ----------------

-With Py-ART users, in addition to asking what feature they desired the survey also asked them to identify their favourite feature.
+With Py-ART users, in addition to asking what feature they desired, the survey also asked them to identify their favourite feature.
 Figure 5 shows the weighted rankings for the responses.
-Visualization/plotting was the most popular feature closely followed by an appreciation for the wide variety of formats that Py-ART can read.
+Plotting/visualization was the most popular feature closely followed by an appreciation for the wide variety of formats that Py-ART can read.
 While unsurprising, this is in-line with the development priorities of Py-ART to-date as the team sees the two biggest barriers to new